knative/docs/install/Knative-with-GKE.md

 Now that your cluster has Knative installed, you're ready to deploy an app or create a build.

-Depending on which Knative component you have installed, there are few options for getting started:
+Depending on which Knative component you have installed, there are a few options for getting started:

 * You can follow the step-by-step